Pleiotropy: History

 In the mid-1950s Richard Goldschmidt and Ernst Hadorn, through separate individual research, reinforced the faultiness of "genuine" pleiotropy.
 A few years later, Hadorn partitioned pleiotropy into a "mosaic" model (which states that one locus directly affects two phenotypic traits) and a "relational" model (which is analogous to "spurious" pleiotropy).
 These terms are no longer in use but have contributed to the current understanding of pleiotropy.

-By accepting the one gene-one enzyme hypothesis, scientists instead focused on how uncoupled phenotypic traits can be affected by genetic recombination and mutations, applying it to populations and evolution.
+By accepting the one gene–one enzyme hypothesis, scientists instead focused on how uncoupled phenotypic traits can be affected by genetic recombination and mutations, applying it to populations and evolution.
 This view of pleiotropy, "universal pleiotropy", defined as locus mutations being capable of affecting essentially all traits, was first implied by Ronald Fisher's Geometric Model in 1930.
 This mathematical model illustrates how evolutionary fitness depends on the independence of phenotypic variation from random changes (that is, mutations).
 It theorizes that an increasing phenotypic independence corresponds to a decrease in the likelihood that a given mutation will result in an increase in fitness.

 Expanding on Fisher's work, Sewall Wright provided more evidence in his 1968 book Evolution and the Genetics of Populations: Genetic and Biometric Foundations by using molecular genetics to support the idea of "universal pleiotropy".
 The concepts of these various studies on evolution have seeded numerous other research projects relating to individual fitness.

 In 1957 evolutionary biologist George C. Williams theorized that antagonistic effects will be exhibited during an organism's life cycle if it is closely linked and pleiotropic.
 Natural selection favors genes that are more beneficial prior to reproduction than after (leading to an increase in reproductive success).
 Knowing this, Williams argued that if only close linkage was present, then beneficial traits will occur both before and after reproduction due to natural selection.
 This, however, is not observed in nature, and thus antagonistic pleiotropy contributes to the slow deterioration with age (senescence).

 Mechanism

-Pleiotropy describes the genetic effect of a single gene on multiple phenotypic traits.
-The underlying mechanism is genes that code for a product that is either used by various cells or has a cascade-like signaling function that affects various targets.